awslabs/ec2-spot-workshops/content/nextflow-on-aws-batch/10_prerequisites/50_install_tools.md

 The nextflow command-line tool uses the JVM.
 Thus, we will install AWS open-source variant [Amazon Corretto](https://docs.aws.amazon.com/corretto).

+{{% notice info %}}
+Amazon Corretto is a no-cost, multiplatform, production-ready distribution of the Open Java Development Kit (OpenJDK).
+Corretto comes with long-term support that will include performance enhancements and security fixes.
+Amazon runs Corretto internally on thousands of production services and Corretto is certified as compatible with the Java SE standard.
+With Corretto, you can develop and run Java applications on popular operating systems, including Linux, Windows, and macOS.
+{{% /notice %}}

 ### Amazon Corretto

 To [install Corretto](https://docs.aws.amazon.com/corretto/latest/corretto-11-ug/generic-linux-install.html), we are adding the repository first.